mazhewitt/temporal-demo/README.md

-# Temporal Workflow Example
+# Temporal Workflow Example - Trading System

 This project demonstrates a structured product order processing workflow using [Temporal](https://temporal.io/), a microservice orchestration platform.
-The workflow processes a structured product order through multiple stages: validation, pricing, execution, and booking.
+The workflow processes a structured product order through multiple stages: validation, pricing, execution, and booking, showcasing how to use Temporal for trading use cases.

 ## Project Structure